Federal procurement, built for small-business contractors

 Crew count, equipment list, bonding capacity (single and aggregate), and named teaming partners.
 The dollar-value band on each solicitation is checked against this so you stop seeing $40M MATOCs you cannot bond.

-CAGE code, UEI, SAM.gov registration status and renewal date, DUNS legacy mapping, and assertions on representations and certifications.
+UEI, SAM.gov registration status and renewal date, and representation/certification profile fields.
 Bid will not draft into a solicitation while your SAM registration is expired; it tells you to renew first.

 The profile is yours.
-Export it, walk it across to a teaming partner, or hand it to your accountant for indirect-rate work.
-Guspora Bid does not lock your capability data behind the platform.
+Export it, share it with a teaming partner, hand it to your accountant for indirect-rate work — Bid won’t hold your capability data hostage.

 Drafting workflow